gloinart/weight_in_bytes/README.md

 * Unit-tests is available in test/test.cpp (uses Catch)

-## License
-Use however you want, crediting is nice but not nessesary.

 ## Future updates
-* Customization via free functions in addition to as_tuple()
+* More accurate overhead calculation of containers
+* Add non-intrusive version of as_tuple()
 * Improve Cereal support to utilize non-intrusive and versioned Cereal functions
 * Improve overhead for standard library containers
 * Add more reflection possibilities (boost::describe and boost:serialize)

+## License
+Use however you want, crediting is nice but not nessesary.